ASTRO logo

 Facts for Kids

-The Lena River is a magnificent 4,400 kilometer long river in the Russian Far East, known for its stunning landscapes and importance in nature and culture as it flows into the Arctic Ocean.
+The Lena River is a major river in Siberia, Russia, known for its remarkable length and diverse ecosystems, flowing into the Arctic Ocean.

 main image